ashyasingh/azure-docs/articles/active-directory/cloud-infrastructure-entitlement-management/product-rule-based-anomalies.md

 1. On the **Configuration** tab, to update the **Time Interval**, select **90 Days**, **60 Days**, or **30 Days** from the **Time range** dropdown.
 1. Select **Save**.

-## View a rule-based anomaly trigger
+## View a rule-based anomaly alert trigger

 1. In the Permissions Management home page, select **Activity triggers** (the bell icon).
 1. Select **Rule-Based Anomaly**, and then select the **Alert Triggers** subtab.